 Installing solar panels on your house is a pretty big investment - one that you’d like to last as long as possible.
 So how long should you expect your home solar array to last?

-Solar panels last a really long time.
-You can expect at least a 25 year lifespan.
-Premature failures do happen, but they are often covered by the manufacturer’s warranty.
-Solar panels have been known to last much longer - as long as four decades - but there is little data because mass commercialization of photovoltaic panels really only started happening in the 1970s.
+Conventional silicon solar panels that are designed for a rooftop or utility installation can be expected to last 25 years.
+Some of the top brands come with 25 year product warranties, in which case you can consider 25 years to be the minimum lifespan.
+This is backed by accelerated testing done by independent labs.
+Solar panels have been known to last even longer - as long as four decades - but there is little data because mass commercialization of photovoltaic panels really only started happening in the 1970s.

 What is the expected failure rate for solar panels?

 According to research by the National Renewable Energy Laboratory, solar panels manufactured after 2000 have a failure rate of about 5 panels in 10,000, or a 0.05% failure rate per year.
 That means one solar panel has about a 1.25% chance of failing before it gets to be 25 years old.
 This means the vast majority of solar panels should work for 25 years or more.

 What’s the chance that you’ll ever have a solar panel failure in your home system?